Story at a glance:

 It is melting a lot faster here on Svalbard.
 A lot of other Arctic regions are looking to Svalbard to see what’s coming for them.

-Another tour company, Basecamp Explorer, offers similar excursions, including a journey to Isfjord Radio Adventure Hotel—a remote outpost accessible only by boat in summer and dog sled or snowmobile by winter.
+Another tour company, Basecamp Explorer, offers similar excursions, including a journey to Isfjord Radio Adventure Hotel—a remote outpost accessible only by boat in summer and dog sled or snowmobile in winter.
 “From year to year it’s really remarkable.
 I can tell the glaciers have moved two, three, four meters,” says Cecilie Feen, sales and marketing manager at Basecamp Explorer.

 There’s no hiding climate change when you’re out in nature.
 Feen says the signs are everywhere.
 “That’s something we want to tell our guests—what you’re doing at home has an impact in the Arctic.”